 - be a citizen of the United States

 - be a resident of Connecticut and of the town in which you wish to vote

 - be 17 years old.
 17 year olds who will turn 18 on or before Election Day, may participate in the general primary

-- have completed confinement and parole if previously convicted of a felony, and have had your voting rights restored by Registrars of Voters
+- have completed confinement if previously convicted of a felony, and have had your voting rights restored by Registrars of Voters

 - You can find more information on voting rights restoration here

 Online voter registration

 - Connecticut offers online voter registration.

 - You should know: to use the online voter registration system you must have a current and valid driver’s license, learner’s permit or non-driver photo identification card issued by the CT Department of Motor Vehicles (DMV) and a signature on file with DMV.